igrorp/pre-miRNA-plot/README.md

 <p>If you included labels in your input files, as described above, make sure you set the <code>-a</code> parameter to True, like this:</p>
 <pre><code>premirnaplot your_file.txt -a T</code></pre>
 <h3 id="colors">Colors</h3>
 <p>You can choose which colors will be used to highlight the miRNAs within the precursor.
-You can choose predefined colors (black, blue, red, white and green) or select a particular color tone informing its RGB code.
+You can choose predefined colors (blue, red, green, purple, pink, yellow, cyan, white, black and orange) or select a particular color tone informing its RGB code.
 </p><blockquote> You can get RGB codes from selected colors in this <a href="schools.com/colors/colors_picker.asp&quot;">website</a><p></p></blockquote>If you wanted to set the colors to green and e, for example, you would have to type:
 <pre><code>premirnaplot your_file.txt -c green blue
 </code></pre>